dragonisdev/react-vite-saas-template/README.md

-# Deployify - Modern React Template
+# Vercel Inspired - Vite React Template

 A modern, responsive landing page template based on Vercel, built with React, TypeScript, and Tailwind CSS.
 This project showcases a beautiful and accessible SaaS landing page with smooth animations and modern design principles.